TristGit/Coalition-Reforger-Framework/scripts/Game/Systems/Map/CRF_MapStagingComponent_README.md

 ## Overview

 The Map Staging Component provides a simple API for mission makers to create dynamic play areas that change over time.
 Instead of static boundaries, you can create sequences that activates/deactivates new areas, or delete boundaries entirely as the mission progresses.
-This provides a mini framework to work with, and you can mix+match activation types + timers etc.
+This provides a mini api to work with, and you can mix+match activation types + timers etc. Can be expanded on / salvaged.

+ToDo:
+- More features
+- Integration OR Absorption into Other GM's
+- Persistance Logic (Dynamic zone changing or looping options/logic instead of linear staging, IE: For Frontline/CCO-likes but with zone restrictions that arent contested zone.)

 ## Quick Setup